rausth/2023-MarktIA/README.md

 ## Description

-Marktia Services Marketplace is an online platform developed for connecting service providers with service seekers.
+Marktia is an online platform developed for connecting service providers with service seekers.
 The project aims to provide a user-friendly and efficient marketplace experience for both parties.
 It includes features such as service listings, search and filtering options, booking and scheduling capabilities, secure payment options, and review and rating systems.

 ## Technologies

-The following technologies are used in the development of Marktia Services Marketplace:
+The following technologies are used in the development of Marktia:

 **Front-end Technologies:**
 - TypeScript: A statically typed programming language that enhances JavaScript with additional features and improved scalability.